Lyndaxj9/iphone_SaveTheKnight/README.md

 * Move by tapping on the screen
 * Double tap to jump
-* Kill enemies to gain health
+* Kill enemies by jumping on them to gain health
 * Collect crates to increase your score and gain health
 * Avoid enemies bones attack
 * Save the knight to win